yugabyte/yugabyte-db/docs/content/latest/manage/diagnostics-reporting.md

 showAsideToc: true
 ---

 [yb-master](../../admin/yb-master/) and [yb-tserver](../../admin/yb-tserver/) binaries report cluster diagnostics to Yugabyte's diagnostics service every time a new cluster gets created and every hour thereafter.
-User data stored in YugaByte DB as well as any personally identifiable information regarding the user is never collected or reported.
+User data stored in Yugabyte DB as well as any personally identifiable information regarding the user is never collected or reported.

 ## Data collected